UK Working Holidaymaker Visa

-In order to be eligible for this type of UK work visa, applicants must be able to fulfil the requirements set out below.
+In order to be eligible for this type of UK work visa, applicants must be able to fulfill the requirements set out below.

 Employment must not be the primary motive for living and working in the UK.

-You must be either single, or married to a person who qualifies for the scheme in their own right and will be joining you on the holiday.
-You do not have any dependant children who are either over the age of five years, or will be before the holiday ends.
+You must be either single or married to a person who qualifies for the scheme in their own right and will be joining you on the holiday.
+You do not have any dependent children who are either over the age of five years or will be before the holiday ends.

 Like HSMP UK visas of this kind require you to be able to support yourself throughout the duration of your holiday and for your return trip, without recourse to public funding.